JavanXD/NDCSecurity2025-Workshop/CHALLENGE_1.md

-# Challenge 1: Attack CSRF and Protect Against It
+# Challenge 1: Perform a CSRF attack and then implement protections against it

 ## Objective
 Implement a server-side check to prevent CSRF attacks using the `Sec-Fetch-Site` header.